 How Allure Detox can help

 We encourage you to take the crucial first step toward recovery for yourself or your loved one.
-If you’re ready to seek treatment, Allure Detox is here to help.
+If you’re ready to seek treatment, undergo the detox process, and avail of detox services, Allure Detox, an accredited healthcare and aftercare treatment center is here to help.
 Contact us today for more information about our available programs.
 You can contact us live 24/7 by chat or by calling us today.
-No one wants to stay addicted, and we can help you find your way to freedom.
+No one wants to stay addicted, and we can help you find your way to freedom from drug abuse and other life-threatening substance abuse health conditions.
+Start your Vicodin addiction recovery today!